 As a Single Barrel bourbon, each bottle of the River Edition varies in proof, ranging from 100 proof to cask strength, depending on the unique profile of each barrel selected by Blanton's and La Maison du Whisky.
 Produced in extremely limited quantities, with each barrel yielding less than 250 bottles, the Blanton’s LMDW 2023 River Edition is a worthy addition to any whiskey investment portfolio.

-It’s not every day you see a new Old Fashioned Copper Release, and this distilled 28 year old bourbon whiskey, bottled at 90-proof, is undoubtedly one of the most exclusive, limited releases of 2024 with just 63 bottles available worldwide.
+It’s not every day you see a new Old Fashioned Copper Release, and this 1996 distilled 28 year old bourbon whiskey, bottled at 90-proof, is undoubtedly one of the most exclusive, limited releases of 2024 with just 63 bottles available worldwide.

 The meticulous craftsmanship, combined with the bourbon’s rich history and superior aging process, ensures it not only delivers an unparalleled tasting experience but also promises substantial investment returns.
 The prestige and limited availability of this bourbon make it a highly desirable addition to any whiskey portfolio, highlighting its potential for significant appreciation in value.

-is one of the most storied Scotch distilleries and producers of top-shelf whisky.
+The Macallan is one of the most storied Scotch distilleries and producers of top-shelf whisky.
 The distillery puts out several limited releases per year.
 Whisky investors attempt to get their hands on these offerings via a ballot system.
 If you aren’t one of the lucky few to be offered a procurement, then it’s off to the races with the second and third-hand sellers.

-Another upcoming Macallan release to keep your eye out for is the Archival Folio 8 Series. is a limited edition collection of single malt Scotch whiskies, celebrating the advertisements that has defined The Macallan throughout the distillery’s storied history.
+Another upcoming Macallan release to keep your eye out for is the Archival Folio 8 Series.
+The Archival Series is a limited edition collection of single malt Scotch whiskies, celebrating the advertisements that has defined The Macallan throughout the distillery’s storied history.
 Previous releases such as The Macallan Archival Folio Series 1 have an annualized return of 40.90% according to Whisky Returns.

 Renowned for producing the world’s best selling American whiskey, Jack Daniel’s Old No. 7, in recent years the iconic Tennessee distiller has begun releasing limited editions catering to more hardcore whiskey aficionados.